11 Common Digital Accessibility Myths (And Why They’re Wrong)

 In East Asian mythology, 玄武 (Xuanwu) embodies resilience and balance

-Myth 1: “Accessibility is only for people with disabilities”
+Myth 1: “Website accessibility is only for people with disabilities”

-Accessibility isn’t just about meeting the needs of disabled users—it’s about creating an easier, more enjoyable experience for all visitors.
+Why it’s wrong: Accessibility isn’t just about meeting the needs of disabled users; it’s about creating an easier, more enjoyable experience for all visitors.
 Users with temporary impairments, like a broken arm or a child in a pram, as well as those in challenging environments (like bright sunlight), will also benefit from accessible websites.

 Myth 2: “Accessibility is only about adding alt text to images”

-Accessibility isn’t limited to visual content.
+Why it’s wrong: Accessibility isn’t limited to visual content.
 It extends to interactive features, navigability, and usability for all users, including those with cognitive or motor disabilities.
-Improving accessibility goes beyond simply adding text to images—it’s about ensuring that your entire website is inclusive.
+Improving accessibility goes beyond simply adding text to images; it’s about ensuring that your entire website is inclusive.

 Myth 3: “My website is fine as long as it passes automated tests”